dotnet/EntityFramework.Docs/entity-framework/core/modeling/shadow-properties.md

 ---
 # Shadow Properties

 Shadow properties are properties that are not defined in your .NET entity class but are defined for that entity type in the EF Core model.
-The value and state of these properties is maintained purely in the Change Tracker.
+The value and state of these properties is maintained purely in the Change Tracker, this means if the entities loaded outside of the change tracker or with `AsNoTracking`, these properties will not have the corresponding values.
 Shadow properties are useful when there is data in the database that should not be exposed on the mapped entity types.

 ## Foreign key shadow properties